lmfit/uncertainties/README.rst

 License
 -------

-This package and its documentation are released under the Revised BSD License.
+This package and its documentation are released under the `Revised BSD License <LICENSE.txt>`_.